xalaida/laravel-position/README.md

 ## 🔨 Add positions to models

-Add the `HasPosition` trait to your models that should have positions:
+Add the `HasPosition` trait to the models that should have positions:

 ```php
 <?php